jakobnissen/jakobnissen.github.io/posts/utf8.md

 One option is to have `String` constructors throw an exception when encountering invalid UTF8.
 This would, ironically, create a correctness footgun: Your code would work fine during testing, all up until the moment it (unexpectedly) hits a non-UTF8 file and crashes.
-That violates a tenant of good code: If your code crashes unexpectedly, it should be because your code is bad, not because the data you process is bad.
+That violates a tenet of good code: If your code crashes unexpectedly, it should be because your code is bad, not because the data you process is bad.
 Also, this approach prevents you from _actually handling non-UTF8_, because simply exiting the program when encountering non-UTF8 is not _handling_ it - you program in fact, does not work with non-UTF8.

 Another option is to not crash immediately when encountering non-UTF8, but defer the decision to the user.
 For example, Julia could return some `MaybeUTF8Bytes` object that then needs to be unwrapped to either error or get a valid UTF8 string.
 This is what Rust does.
-This way, it forces the user to consider the existence of other encodings (or currupted data).
+This way, it forces the user to consider the existence of other encodings (or corrupted data).
 This has two issues:

 * _First_, it adds extra boilerplate to your code.
 This might be acceptable in a language like Rust where correctness comes above all, but imagine having to unwrap maybe-strings in a REPL or a notebook when doing interactive data science.
 Fuck no.